liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

         );
     </aui:script>

-The `checkEntryURL` should be an `ActionURL` of your portlet, which checks if the current entry can be restored form the Recycle Bin.
-The `duplicateEntryURL` should be a `RenderURL` of your portlet that renders the UI to restore the entry resolving the conflicts, if they exist.
-In order to generate that URL, you can use the taglib `liferay-ui:restore-entry`, which has been refactored for this usage.
+In the above code, the `checkEntryURL` should be an `ActionURL` of your portlet, which checks whether the current entry can be restored from the Recycle Bin.
+The `duplicateEntryURL` should be a `RenderURL` of your portlet, that renders the UI to restore the entry, resolving any existing conflicts.
+In order to generate that URL, you can use the tag `liferay-ui:restore-entry`, which has been refactored for this usage.

 #### Why was this change made?

 This change allows the Trash portlet to be an independent module.
-Its actions and views are no longer used by the taglib; they are now the responsability of each plugin.
+Its actions and views are no longer used by the tag; they are now the responsability of each plugin.

 ---------------------------------------

-### Replaced Display Styles with ADTs in Breadcrumb Portlet
+### Replaced the Breadcrumb Portlet's Display Styles with ADTs
 - **Date:** 2015-Mar-12
 - **JIRA Ticket:** LPS-53577